DataDog/documentation/content/en/logs/guide/correlate-your-full-stack-data.md

 #### Why?

-Proxy logs provide more information than application logs: they cover more entrypoints and give information on static content and redirections.
+Proxy logs provide more information than application logs as they cover more entry points and give information on static content and redirections.

 #### How?